 - A fee for each contact-day of the programme, eg: workshops, development periods (in the region of €2,000 per successful applicant)

-- Tickets to selected productions at Cork Midsummer and The Mick Lally Theatre
+- Tickets to select productions in The Mick Lally Theatre and elsewhere in Ireland

 - Tailored networking through reFUEL

 - FUEL is open to playwrights, directors and theatre makers